ArianeBeaudin/arianebeaudin.github.io/_posts/2020-04-03-introducing-ravirer.md

 I could also say that Ravirer is my sense-making laboratory.
 You'll be able to find here my thoughts on queer utopias and activism namely.
 You'll find below a more detailed list of topics as my digital garden grows.

-If you want to know more about me, you can jump to the /bio page or the /now page. (to be coming soon)
+If you want to know more about me, you can jump to the /bio page or the /now page (to be coming soon).